Library card and loans

 The first reminder of overdue material will be sent 14 days after the due date.
 The second reminder will be sent 28 days after the due date.
 The first reminder can be sent by email. (käyttösäännöt) If you have selected that notifications should be sent to you by email, you will be sent a due date reminder two days before the due date.

-Material will be kept reserved for you for 8 working days.
+Material will be kept reserved for you for 7 calendar days.
 You can check the last collection day by logging in to your customer details.
 If you have selected a mobile library for collection, your reserved material will be available for you at the mobile library stop on two subsequent dates.
 The HelMet Library system will keep sending reminders of unpaid fees to prevent the debt from expiring.

 Helmet SMS: Hold pickup notice and due date reminder